Tensor-variate Mixture of Experts for Proportional Myographic Control of a Robotic Hand: Experiments

 The training dataset is composed of data recorded at zero and full activation.
 The testing dataset is composed of data recorded during the transition parts, containing the whole range of intermediate activation levels.
 Therefore, the evaluation of the performance of the model is compatible with the evaluation in forecasted studies with amputees, as they cannot provide accurate intermediate training data.

-We compared the performance of vector-based and tensor-based algorithms, namely RR, ME and Gaussian process regression (GPR), as well as TRR and TME, on this dataset.
+We compared the performance of vector-based and tensor-based algorithms on this dataset, namely RR, ME, TRR and TME.
+We also contrasted the results of these (mixtures of) linear models with a computationally more involved nonlinear method based on Gaussian process regression (GPR), see \cite{Jaquier17} for details.

 The TMG data were centered for all the methods.
 The regularization parameter of RR and ME were fixed to $0.1$.
 GPR was used with a radial basis function (RBF) kernel whose parameters were optimized using GPy \cite{gpy14}.
 Note that GPR with RBF kernel with an Euclidean distance measure was proved to reach good performances on this dataset in \cite{Jaquier17}.
 The rank of TRR was determined using $5$-fold cross-validation and the regularization parameter $\lambda_{\bm{\mathcal{W}}}$ was fixed to $0.1$.
 For TME, as for ME, one expert was considered for each of the six finger and wrist movements.
 In order to facilitate the training process, we considered a common value $R_e$ for the ranks $R_{e_i}$.
 The ranks $R_g$ and $R_e$ were determined using $5$-fold cross-validation for $2\leq R_g, R_e \leq 6$.
 The regularization parameters of TME, $\lambda_{\bm{\mathcal{W}}}$ and $\lambda_{\bm{\mathcal{V}}}$, were fixed by the experimenter as equal to $0.1$.
-Note that small variations of the regularization parameters did not change significantly the results for the different regression methods.
+We noticed that small variations of these regularization parameters did not change significantly the results for the different regression methods.